banwarp/benton_epi/covid19/01scriptParameters.md

 ```

 #### Plotting parameters
 The script automatically plots 5 different sets of trajectories.
 These can be adjusted in the code itself.
-The script appropriately aggregates the different nodes within a given trial and the plots the median and the confidence spread for the different number of trials.
+The script appropriately aggregates the different nodes within a given trial and can either plot the median and the confidence spread for the different number of trials, or all simulation trajectories.
 The following are parameters for the plots.
 ```
-plotCompList = "I"                      # List of compartments that will be plotted rollM = 1                               # Number of days for plotting rolling means, rollM = 1 means no rolling mean confIntv = .9                           # two-sided confidence interval for plotting spread plotGroups = NULL                       # Which node groups to plot.
-NULL plots all plotSum = TRUE                          # Whether to sum the node groups. dateBreaks = "1 month"                  # Plot parameter, x-axis displays months titleString = "Generic Title"           # Title of plot xString = "Date"                        # Title of x-axis yString = "Frequency"                   # Title of y-axis lString = "Compartment"                 # Title of legend
+plotCompList = "I",                      # List of compartments that will be plotted rollM = 1,                               # Number of days for plotting rolling means, rollM = 1 means no rolling mean allTraj = FALSE,                         # Logical if all simulation trajectories are plotted or just median and spread plotRandomTrajs = 0,                     # Number of randomly selected trajectories to superimpose on the plot, used when allTraj == TRUE confIntv = .95,                          # two-sided confidence interval for plotting spread plotGroups = NULL,                       # Which node groups to plot.
+NULL plots all sumGroups = TRUE,                        # Whether to sum the node groups. dateBreaks = "1 month",                  # Plot parameter, x-axis displays months titleString = "Generic Title",           # Title of plot xString = "Date",                        # Title of x-axis yString = "Frequency",                   # Title of y-axis lString = "Median"                       # Title of legend
 ```

 There is an option to separate nodes into different node groups.
 Then a subset of node groups can be plotted, and these can either sum nodes across all selected node groups, or to plot the different node group sums to compare different node groups.